LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 In melee combat, the best equipped weapon (or the best fighting organ) of each opponent is taken into account for determining the damage and any extra effects of the blow.
-If a recharged weapon with an effect is in the equipment, it is preferred for combat.
-Otherwise combat involves the weapon with the highest raw damage dice (the same as displayed at bottommost status line).
+Since an item needs to be recharged in order to have its full effect, weapons on timeout are only considered according to their raw damage dice (the same as displayed at bottommost status line).

 To determine the damage dealt, the outcome of the weapon's damage dice roll is multiplied by a percentage bonus.
 The bonus is calculated by taking